Landing a customer service job can be tough.

 If you want to beat the competition, you need an impressive customer service CV to grab recruiters’ attention and stand out from the crowd.

-This guide will show you step-by-step how you can create a winning customer service CV and get the job you want.
+This guide (Which includes 3 customer service CV examples) will show you step-by-step how you can create a winning customer service CV and get the job you want.

 - How to write your customer service CV

 - What skills do customer service staff need?

 - Checking your CV

 Now, I will explain how you can create your own CV tailored to your unique situation.

 The structure of your CV is extremely important because it will determine how easy it is for recruiters and employers to read your CV, and find the information they need.

 A simple and logical structure will always create a better reading experience than a complex structure.

 The infographic below gives a basic outline of how you should structure your CV, along with a few pointers on formatting and style.

 Add your contact details to the very top of your CV to ensure that recruiters can’t miss them when they want to call you in for an interview.